peter6053/products/README.md

 - The encryption key never leaves the Keystore, ensuring it cannot be extracted.

 - Encrypted data is stored in Room Database or SharedPreferences, depending on use case.
-- Demonstrated by SubmitData dummy endpoint on how to send encrypted data
 ## Data Decrption

 When the encrypted data is received by the backend, the server follows these steps to decrypt it: